ministryofjustice/operations-engineering-runbooks/source/documentation/internal/compile-metrics-pack.html.erb.md

 ### Slack support channel requests

-A large amount of our services/support function is engaged with through the Slack support channel (#ask-operations-engineering).
+A large amount of our services/support function is engaged with through the Slack support channel [#ask-operations-engineering](https://mojdt.slack.com/archives/C01BUKJSZD4).

 This metric offers the number of unique requests the channel has had each day for the past 30 days.